Have You Received an IRS Penalty Notice for a Late Form 3520-A?

 SUBSTITUTE Form 3520-A

-In response to enhanced reporting requirements of the Act, and to reduce duplicative reporting requirements, the IRS revised Form 3520, "Annual Return To Report Transactions With Foreign Trusts and Receipt of Certain Foreign Gifts.
-The goal was to allow US persons to use a single form to comply with all the new reporting requirements of the Act pertaining to transactions with foreign trusts and the receipt of foreign gifts.
+After the Act enhanced reporting requirements, the IRS revised Form 3520, Annual Return To Report Transactions With Foreign Trusts and Receipt of Certain Foreign Gifts.
+The IRS designed the revision to let US persons use a single form to meet all new reporting requirements for transactions with foreign trusts and the receipt of foreign gifts.

-Also, Form 3520-A, "Annual Information Return of Foreign Trust With a U.S. Owner," was revised so that foreign trusts would be able to use that form to meet the new information reporting requirements of IRC Section 6048(b).
-US owners of foreign trusts are no longer required to file Form 3520-A. (See IRS Notice 97-34, 1997-1 CB 422.)
+The IRS also revised Form 3520-A, Annual Information Return of Foreign Trust With a U.S. Owner, so foreign trusts could use that form to meet the new reporting requirements under IRC Section 6048(b).
+As a result, US owners of foreign trusts no longer have to file Form 3520-A. (See IRS Notice 97-34, 1997-1 CB 422.)

-The statute does not explain how an owner is to ensure that Form 3520-A is filed by the trust.
-However, the instructions to Form 3520 instruct a US owner of a foreign trust who has not received a Foreign Grantor Trust Owner Statement (Form 3520-A) from the foreign trust to complete a Substitute Form 3520-A, to the best of your ability, and attach it to your Form 3520.
-(See also CCA 201150029 - "Information With Respect to Certain Foreign Trusts.")
+The statute does not explain how an owner should ensure compliance.
+However, the instructions to Form 3520 tell a US owner who has not received a Foreign Grantor Trust Owner Statement (Form 3520-A) from the trust to complete a Substitute Form 3520-A to the best of their ability and attach it to their Form 3520.
+(See also CCA 201150029 – Information With Respect to Certain Foreign Trusts.)

 Receipt of Certain Large Gifts or Bequests From Certain Foreign Persons

-If you received as a gift:
+If you received a gift of:

-- More than $100,000 from a nonresident alien individual or foreign estate, or
+More than $100,000 from a nonresident alien individual or foreign estate, or

 When To File

-This extension also applies to Substitute Form 3520-A if it is required to be attached to Form 3520.
-According to the Internal Revenue Manual (IRM) Section 21.8.2.19.7: "If the foreign trust does not file Form 3520-A, but the U.S. owner completes and attaches a substitute Form 3520-A for the foreign trust to the U.S. owner's timely filed Form 3520 in accordance with the instructions for Form 3520, the U.S. owner will not be subject to the penalty for failure to file Form 3520-A."
+If the foreign trust does not file Form 3520-A, but the US owner completes and attaches a Substitute Form 3520-A for the foreign trust to the US owner’s timely filed Form 3520 in accordance with the instructions for Form 3520, the US owner will not be subject to the penalty for failure to file Form 3520-A.

 What Happens If You Don't File?